Laisouchiu/CS-Foundation-Project/README.md

 **Execution.py**: Players can initiate 2048 game from this file.
 **Team4_project.py**: This file contains almost all of the codes regarding of the 2048 game.
 We started coding from this file.
 **Team4_Project_save.py**: We added more functions to this project, like how to store state of games, how to resume it.
-**Reference_2048_Game.py**: This developed using the pygame package, is a UI-designed file for the 2048 game, incorporating arrow key navigation.
-We consider this file as a reference for creating the final project.
+**Reference_2048_Game.py**: This file is created using the pygame package to develop the 2048 game.
+It includes the design of the user interface and utilizes the arrow keys on the keyboard for navigation.
+We consider this file as a reference project for creating the final project.

 ## What's 2048 game?
 The 2048 game is a puzzle game where the goal is to combine numbered tiles to reach the tile with the number 2048.
 The **standard rules** for the 2048 game are as follows: